porsk/github-stats/README.md

 **Note:** If you have not turned the cache functionality off with the `useCache` parameter of the visualizer subsequent calls should be faster.

+## Examples

+You can find examples for the usage in the `Downloader Example` and `Visualizer Example` notebooks.

 ## Downloader (`hub_downloader.py`)

 - expects an **owner** and a **repository** name